OliverStone01/Try-Hack-Me/pre-security/network-fundamentals/intro-to-lan.md

 <img src="/pre-security/network-fundamentals/assets/switch-example.png" alt="Switch example" style="width:300px">

-Switches are dedicated network devices that are designed to aggregate multiple devices together using ethernet through the switches ports.
+Switches are dedicated network devices that are designed to aggregate multiple devices together using Ethernet through the switch's ports.
 Switches can be found in larger networks such as businesses and schools.

 Switches can connect a large number of devices by having more ports.
 These devices are seen in sizes of:
 - 4